Put Together

 The 2026 Closet App With a Real Stylist Inside

 What stylists actually know is harder to ship.
 The small differences between a Phoebe Philo–era pairing and a contemporary Loewe pairing.
 How a Carolyn Bessette-Kennedy summer office outfit pulls together.
 The rules for breaking color theory in a way that reads as deliberate rather than chaotic.
-That knowledge is held in working stylists' heads; until 2026 it had not been translated into a structured reference library that a closet-app AI could use.
+The kind of polished, on-camera composition Meredith Koop built dressing Michelle Obama for nearly a decade.
+That knowledge is held in working stylists' heads; until 2024–2025 it had not been translated into structured reference libraries that closet-app AIs could use.

 How we measured fashion knowledge

 1. Fashion knowledge baked in.
-Does the AI know editorial codes, designer references, occasion registers, or does it only know color matching and "weather: warm = sandals"?
+Does the AI know editorial codes, designer references, and occasion registers — or does it only know color matching and "warm weather = sandals"?

 2. Personalization depth.
-Does the AI learn the user (preferred contrast, wear patterns, real wardrobe), or does it run identical rules for every user?
+Does the AI learn the individual user (preferred contrast, wear patterns, real wardrobe) — or does it run identical rules for every user?

 4. Editorial language.
 When the AI explains a pick, does the explanation sound like a stylist or like a generator?